 Have you ever tried explaining Why not? to a 2-1/2-year-old who wants you to pick the cereal bits out of a friend’s bag of Chex Mix?
 It doesn’t compute.

 She was begging for a healthy food.
 No sugar involved.
 How often does that happen?

 - In a large bowl, microwave butter for 30 seconds or until melted.
-Stir in seasonings.
-Gradually stir in cereal and nuts until evenly coated.
+Stir in Worcestershire sauce, seasoned salt, garlic powder, and onion powder.
+Gradually stir in Chex, pretzels, peanuts, and crackers.

-- Spread on paper towels to cool, about 5 minutes.
+- Spread on paper towels to cool for at least 5 minutes.

 - Store in an airtight container.

 Get 10 of my favorite Instant Pot recipes in my free cookbook, Instant Pot Made Easy!
 Click the button below to download.
 If for some reason, the button doesn’t work for you, leave a comment below, and I’ll email it to you.